JarryShaw/MacDaily/README.rst

 The configuration file should lie under ``~/.dailyrc``, which is hidden from Finder by macOS.
-To review or edit it, you may use text editors like ``vim`` and/or ``nano``, or other graphic editors, such as Sublime Text and/or Virtual Studio Code, or whatever you find favourable.
+To review or edit it, you may use text editors like ``vim`` and/or ``nano``, or other graphic editors, such as Sublime Text and/or Visual Studio Code, or whatever you find favourable.

 .. code:: ini